aws-samples/eks-workshop-v2/website/docs/fundamentals/storage/efs/deployment-with-efs.md

 Now Utilizing Kustomiza we will do two things:

 * Remove the EmptyDir volume with `tmp-volume` named.
-* Add the Volume Claim and Volume Mounts to the specs of our conatiners .
+* Add the Volume Claim and Volume Mounts to the specs of our containers.

 ```kustomization
 fundamentals/storage/efs/deployment.yaml